-November 28, 2017, ANN ARBOR, Mich. – Recently, the Center for Social Impact co-hosted Laxmi Parthasarathy of Ashoka on Oct.
+November 28, 2017, ANN ARBOR, Mich. – Recently, Business Impact co-hosted Laxmi Parthasarathy of Ashoka on Oct.
 26 and Evelina Fredriksson of People Improvement Organization Cambodia on Nov.
 15.

 In an Oct.
 26 event co-sponsored with Net Impact @ Ross – Undergrad, Laxmi Parthasarathy, Director of Global Media Partnerships at Ashoka, discussed her research on the intersection of social entrepreneurship and media innovation in building more informed and civically engaged communities in the age of fake news and media inundation.
 During the summer of 2017, she leveraged a Center for Social Impact intern to accomplish this work.